mavryk-network/mavryk-taquito/website/versioned_docs/version-20.0.0/making_transfers.md

 When the `Babylon/proto005` protocol amendment came into effect, it changed how token transfer involving KT1 addresses work.
 The transfer of tokens _from_ a KT1 account is completed by calling the KT1's smart contract `do` method.
 The `do` method takes a lambda function, and it is the logic of this function that causes the desired transfer of tokens to happen.

-The Taquito [integration tests](https://github.com/mavryk-network/mavryk-taquito/blob/master/integration-tests/contract-manager-scenario.spec.ts) can be useful to see how this works.
+The Webmavryk [integration tests](https://github.com/mavryk-network/webmavryk/blob/master/integration-tests/contract-manager-scenario.spec.ts) can be useful to see how this works.

 ## Transfer from an implicit mv1 address to a mv1 address